docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 Generally from version to version, the changes made to a suite are additive, so it is recommended to work with the most recent version of a suite if possible.
 However the latest version of a suite may not be supported by older versions of Premiere Pro or other host applications.
 Attempting to acquire suites that are unsupported by the host application will result in a NULL pointer being returned from AcquireSuite.

 For a plug-in to support multiple versions, it may choose to use a specific older version of the suite that is supported across those multiple versions.
-Alternatively, it may check the version of the host application (using the :ref:`universals/sweetpea-suites.app-info-suite` below), and use the new suites where available, or the older suites when running in an older version.
+Alternatively, it may check the version of the host application (using the :ref:`universals/sweetpea-suites.app-info-suite`), and use the new suites where available, or the older suites when running in an older version.
 To acquire a specific older version of a suite, rather than requesting kPrSDKPixelFormatSuiteVersion in the example above, use a specific version number instead.

 ----